lucas-tulio/android-space-game/README.md

 # android-space-game
-Android space game prototype in libGDX
+Android space game prototype in libGDX.
+This project is an Android port of this one http://lucasdnd.github.io/2d-astrodynamics/

 ### Setup